pyca/pyopenssl/doc/api/ssl.rst

 .. py:method:: Context.get_cert_store()

     Retrieve the certificate store (a X509Store object) that the context uses.
-    This can be used to add "trusted" certificates without using the.
+    This can be used to add "trusted" certificates without using the :py:meth:`load_verify_locations` method.
-    :py:meth:`load_verify_locations` method.